caocscar/workshops/pyspark sparksql/pyspark.md

 The result is still a folder called *alexander* but this time with *N* files.

 ### `coalesce` vs `repartition`
 There is a also a `repartition` method to do something similiar.
-One difference is that with `repartition`, the number of partitions can be increased/decreased, but with `coalesce` the number of partitions can only be decreased. `coalesce` is better than `repartition` since it avoids a **full shuffle** of the data. `coalesce` moves data off the extra nodes onto the kept nodes.
+One difference is that with `repartition`, the number of partitions can  increase/decrease, but with `coalesce` the number of partitions can only decrease. `coalesce` is better than `repartition` in this sense since it avoids a **full shuffle** of the data. `coalesce` just moves data off the extra nodes onto the kept nodes.
 ```
 df_repartition = df.repartition(4)
+df_repartition.rdd.getNumPartitions()
 ```

 # Spark SQL